electricimp/ThingWorx/README.md

 ### setPropertyValue(*thingName, propertyName, propertyValue[, callback]*) ###

-This method set a new value of the specified Property.
+This method sets a new value of the specified Property.
 See [here](https://developer.thingworx.com/resources/guides/thingworx-rest-api-quickstart/use-rest-api-set-property-value).

 | Parameter | Data Type | Required? | Description |
 | --- | --- | --- | --- |